7 Tips for Selling an Older Home Like a Fine Wine Aging Gracefully

-“I have one under contract right now.
-It’s 106 years old,” said real estate agent Patricia Anderson.
-She has worked for 18 years serving the Louisiana corridor between Baton Rouge and New Orleans and has encountered her share of old and even historic properties.
+In this guide, we interviewed top real estate agent Patricia Anderson who has worked for over 20 years serving the Louisiana corridor between Baton Rouge and New Orleans and has encountered her share of old and even historic properties.
+We’ll help you highlight your home’s charm, tackle its quirks, and get that classic beauty ready for its next owner.

 1. Prove you’ve kept up with the maintenance

-Buyers of old houses especially wanted reassurance about these five factors, according to Old House Web, an online community of “old house enthusiasts” since 1999:
+Buyers of old houses especially wanted reassurance about these five factors:

 Your real estate agent will want to see your past utility bills before listing — and prospective buyers are bound to ask about the cost of heating and air conditioning, for starters.
 How old is your furnace or HVAC system?
 Are the windows and doors insulated?
 The Architectural Collection at Andersen Windows & Doors offers up-to-date interpretations of traditional styles, from Cape Cod to Queen Anne.